| FULL CLAUSE | |

 for (her) letting him stay a while longer. |

 Note that traditionally, a preposition takes an object as a complement; however, in current linguistic description, a preposition can take a wide variety of complements.
-See Prep Complements
+See Prep Complements.

 direct object pronoun– me, you him, her, them us; prepositional phrase (PP) – to me, to you, to him, to her, to them, to us.

-Also see Indirect Objects
+Also see Ditransitive Verbs

-adjust to – We adjusted to their living farther away. |
+adjust to We adjusted to their living farther away. |

-agree on / to – We agreed on her moving into her own office. |
+agree on / to We agreed on her moving into her own office. |

-apologize for – He apologized for his having forgotten the meeting. |
+apologize for He apologized for his having forgotten the meeting. |

-approve of – We approved of his wanting to go to college. |
+approve of We approved of his wanting to go to college. |

-believe in – We believe in his wanting to change his life for the better. |
+believe in We believe in following the principles of our constitution. |

-blame for – They blamed her for his leaving home. |
+blame for They blamed him for causing the house fire. |

-care about – They don't care about our living together. |
+care about They don't care about our living together. |

-congratulate – We congratulated them on their winning the award |
+congratulate on We congratulated them on their winning the award |

-decide against – We decided against his joining us full time. |
+decide against We decided against his joining us full time. |

-get used to – They are getting used to his working on the weekends. |
+get used to They are getting used to his working on the weekends. |

-insist on – They are insisting on our staying at least a week. |
+insist on They are insisting on our staying at least a week. |

-look forward to – They are looking forward to our visiting them. |
+look forward to They are looking forward to our visiting them. |

-put off – They will put off her coming for a visit. |
+put off They will put off her coming for a visit. |

-rely on – We rely on their assisting us. |
+rely on We rely on their assisting us. |

-succeed in – They will succeed in their making a new world record. |
+succeed in They will succeed in their making a new world record. |

-warn against – We warned against his joining that group. |
+warn against We warned against his joining that group. |

 See Verb + Prep List

-| TRADITIONAL DESCRIPTION | LINGUISTIC DESCRIPTION |
+TRADITIONAL DESCRIPTION | LINGUISTIC DESCRIPTION |

 In traditional grammar, you is the object of the verb thank.
 The gerund (verbal noun) is the object of the preposition for. |

 In example (A) the pronoun you is the object of the verb thank.
 The preposition for, a grammaticized preposition, is closely associated with the verb.
 The verb requires this particular preposition.
 The gerund clause complements the preposition.
 (A preposition can be complemented by a wide variety of structures not limited to a noun.)
-(CaGEL 1189-93) |
+(Huddleston14 §1.5-7) |

-A. PRONOUN + PREPOSITION |
+A. PRONOUN + PREPOSITION | A. PRONOUN + PREPOSITION |

 In traditional grammar, the gerund (a verbal noun) functions as the object of the clause.
-The possessive is a determiner for the verbal noun.
-Using the object pronoun was informal usage. |
+The genitive pronoun is a determiner for the verbal noun.
+Using the object pronoun was informal usage.
+This point is not included in Azar.
+See list 14-9.
+It is normally introduced with the expression "Would you mind my/me smoking here?" |

-B. PRONOUN / POSSESSIVE PRONOUN |
+B. GENITIVE PRONOUN | B. PRONOUN / GENITIVE PRONOUN |